raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 About once a year, I encounter some variation on this question: “*Is it racist to believe and/or discuss facts about the performance of blacks versus whites on standardized tests?*" Or a related question, "*Is it racist to point out the disparity between conviction and arrest statistics between blacks and whites?*"

-The short--and incomplete--answer is, *It not necessarily racist to discuss facts*.
+The short--and incomplete--answer is, **It not necessarily racist to discuss facts**.

-The proper follow-up is, *It is racist to use statistics--whether true or false--to socially engineer injustice.*
+The proper follow-up is, **It is racist to use statistics--whether true or false--to socially engineer injustice and m,ember sof a particular race.**

 ### "justice is, at its core, equal treatment for all"